Android Central Verdict

 Amazon Echo Dot with Clock Should you buy it?

-In case you couldn't tell, I think the Echo Dot with Clock is a great little smart speaker.
+In case you couldn't tell, I think the Echo Dot with Clock is a great little smart speaker — and could be considered one of the best Alexa speakers available.
 It has a handy always-on display that can show you the time, the weather, or a countdown timer, and it sounds better than any Dot before it.
 It is priced competitively with similar devices, and should be on sale quite a bit in the coming months.

 If you are in the market for your first smart speaker, or if you just want to add another one (or more) around your home, I fully recommend that you pick this up over the regular Echo Dot (3rd Gen), unless you REALLY care about the lack of color options.
 Even still, I think the added utility of the LED display outweighs the color considerations.